 - break and blister

 The staff in the radiotherapy department can advise you on the best way of coping with this.They usually advise you to use a simple non fragranced moisturiser and to be gentle with the area.

 Loss of hair in the treatment area

 Radiotherapy makes the hair fall out in the treatment area.
 It won't cause hair to fall out in other parts of your body.

 Your hair might grow back a few weeks after treatment ends, if it's unlikely to your doctor should tell you this before treatment.

 Other side effects that you may have, depend on the area of the body being treated.
 Tell your doctor, nurse or radiographer about any side effects.

 They can help you find ways of reducing the effects and coping with them.
-They can give you leaflets which describe the side effects.

 Possible long term side effects